Most gardeners probably already know the basic tenet of garden crop rotations:

 Leaf Crop, Root Crop, Fruit Crop

 It is interesting to note that leaf crops tend to use more nitrogen than the other two groups, root crops use more potassium, and fruit crops use more phosphorus.
-If our primary goal is to avoid soil depletion, we should try to avoid drawing down the reserves of the same nutrient two years in a row.
+If our primary goal is to avoid soil depletion, we should try to avoid drawing on the reserves of the same nutrient two years in a row.
 For example, if we have a row of carrots running along the south side of the garden one year, we probably don’t want to put potatoes there the next year, even though carrots and potatoes are not in the same family.

 A third way we can approach crop rotations in the garden is to consider the role of beneficial plants.
-Of course, all garden plants are probably beneficial from the gardener’s perspective, but some plants help the garden in some way, as well.
+Naturally, all garden plants are probably beneficial from the gardener’s perspective, but some plants help the garden in some way, as well.
 For example, peas and beans fix nitrogen from the air into the soil, while marigolds exude natural insect repellents from their roots.

 Of course, we don’t understand yet all the different ways garden plants interact with each other and with the soil.
 But perhaps we can adapt what we do know into strategic crop rotation plans.
 For example, after a large harvest of lettuce (a leaf crop, which means it uses a lot of nitrogen, remember?), we might replace the missing soil nutrients by planting peas in that spot.
 Farmers use this type of thinking to plan field crop rotations; why not try it out in the garden?